dhope-scottlogic/blog/_posts/2024-02-19-message_types.md

   "timestamp": "2024-02-19T12:18:07.000Z"
   "entityType": "ACCOUNT",
   "envelopeVersion": 1,
-  "payloadVersion": 1
   "isTest": true,
   "fromEnvironment": "prod"
   "payload": {
+    "version" = 1,
-    "AccountID": "0a0ebe8d-e48a-4195-8372-4f54c5dfd4e5",
+    "accountID": "0a0ebe8d-e48a-4195-8372-4f54c5dfd4e5",
-    ""
   }
  }
  ```

 ## Final thoughts
-In this blog I've gone through some types of message that you can send on your message bus and shown some of the pros and cons.

-We've seen that instructions are typically used in a workflow where you care about the receipt of that instruction and want to know the state of the action off the back of it.
+We've been through some of the pros and cons of events vs state and also look at instructions observing the latter are often used in a workflow where you care about the receipt of that instruction and want to know the state of the action off the back of it.

-On state and events, I'm not sure there's ever a 100% correct approach just tradeoffs dependent on the number of consumers, the relationships between your data entities.
-If I must leave the fence, well I used to favour state but I've found it can be more complex than expected especially for consumers so now I lean slightly towards events:
+On state and events specifically, I'm not sure there's ever a 100% preferred approach just tradeoffs dependent on the number of consumers, the relationships between your data entities.
+If I must leave the fence, all I'll say is that state messages have often proved more complex than expected so I lean very slightly towards events, all else being equal.
+A few reasons being:

 * only one API for getting the data - don't need to keep 2 in sync
 * consumers don't have to assemble objects turning up in random order
 * one source of truth accessible via the one API
+* no need to worry about replays and backfills - just grab historic data from the REST/GraphQL/RPC API

- Still it does mean tighter coupling between services, won't always scale if consumer numbers are high.
+ Nonetheless events do mean tighter coupling between services and won't always scale if consumer numbers are high.

-Whatever you go for, try and make it consistent and logic and don't go into it accidentally, have a clear plan and design according to the route you pick.
-Don't randomly mix instructions, state and events within a service without any clear reasoning behind why you are using each.
-But equally don't try and have a one size fits all enterprise wide pattern.
-Even in a domain it may be fine to have one service emitting state and another service listening to that and sending commands to do specific things when the data changes.
+Whatever you go for, have a clear plan. try and make it consistent and logical and don't go into it accidentally.
+Don't randomly mix instructions, state and events within a service without any clear reasoning.
+That said, don't try and have a one size fits all enterprise wide pattern.
+Even in a single domain it may be fine to have one service emitting state and another service listening to that and sending commands to do specific things when the data changes.

 In part 2 I'll go into more detail on state messages looking at how to pick the right granularity for the data.